yueding/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Normal-From-Height-Node.md

 ## Description

-Creates a normal map from a height map defined by input **Vector 1**.
+Creates a normal map from a height value defined by input **Vector 1**.

 ## Ports